 These are not the required specifications, merely the suggested format and encoding settings that we’ve found to produce the highest quality output.
 The Littlstar platform will make every attempt to properly convert your originally uploaded file into the versions needed for properly optimized delivery.

-When you upload a new video to Littlstar we re-encode, or transcode, it into multiple versions that are designed to be consumed across various devices and mediums.
+When you upload a new video to Littlstar we re-encode, or transcode, it into multiple optimized versions and streams that are designed to be consumed across various devices and mediums.
 The file size limit for uploads though our web interface is currently 5GB.
-These versions have been designed to work across the maximum number of devices and clients.
-A 1K or 2K web version will be displayed to visitors on the web.
-A 1K mobile version is displayed on Android and iOS devices.
-A VR version is returned in API responses so it can be displayed in advanced Head Mounted Displays (HMDs) like the Oculus Rift or GearVR.
-If downloads are enabled during video creation, or while editing an existing video, a download version will be exposed through a button below the video on the web, as well as in API responses, so it can be downloaded and consumed locally in an Oculus Rift or GearVR style HMD.
+These versions and streams have been designed to work across the maximum number of devices and clients.

 Also known as “holdframes,” the Littlstar platform will create a “poster image” that is used to display gallery or index pages of videos.
 These posters are taken from your video during transcoding, and we make every attempt to choose a poster from far enough into the video to ensure a properly representative image is obtained to reflect the content of your video.
 In the future we will expose the functionality to choose from multiple poster options or submit your own posters through our web interface.

 Banners are an important component of the Littlstar interface, and expression of your content’s identity.
 A banner is a great way to properly brand and promote your video on our platform.
-Banners are suggested if you would like your video to be featured and required if you would like your video to be sponsored.
+Banners are required if you would like your video to be featured or sponsored.
 Littlstar banner sizes are 1920x1080px and must be submitted as a .jpg or .png under 1MB to be approved.
 Please email us your banner and be sure to reference your account username and include a link to your video; one of our team members will notify you when the banner has been approved and applied.
 Please download our banner guideline and formatted PSD template to help create the best banner for your video.

 Please note: We are working on an automated system that will allow you to apply and replace a banner whenever you wish.